Openscapes/website/content/blog/california-waterboards-mentors.md

 *Openscapes began to work with and onboard mentors over the summer while also beginning writing the [Openscapes Approach Guide](https://openscapes.github.io/approach-guide/) to help document our process.
 This post focuses on what the California Water Boards mentors learned and did as they assisted with the Fall 2021 Fisheries Dependent Data Users ([FDD](https://openscapes.github.io/2021-fdd)) and NOAA’s National Marine Fishery Service ([NMFS](https://openscapes.github.io/2021-noaa-nmfs/)) Champions Cohorts.*

 *This blog post is authored by Anna Holder and Corey Clatterbuck from the California Water Boards Office of Information Management and Analysis ([OIMA](https://www.waterboards.ca.gov/resources/oima/)), who assisted the FDD and NMFS Cohorts, respectively, and the Openscapes team (Julie Lowndes and Erin Robinson) who make the Openscapes magic a reality.
+Here, we describe why we assisted and what we learned through doing so, followed by more details about what we did and what's coming next.
 See [openscapes.org/champions](https://openscapes.org/champions) for more background on the Champions program.*

-*Here, we describe why we assisted and what we learned through doing so, followed by more details about what we did and what's coming next.*

 ---